jeissonp/django-variable/README.rst

 # Django Variable

-django_varibale is a library to define dynamic global settings that can be set within a regular django form and edited within django's admin panel, or a custom regular view.
+django_variable is a library to define dynamic global settings that can be set within a regular django form and edited within django's admin panel.

 ## How it works

-Set the config values using a regular form.
-Those values are persisted in the database (one per row) and stored in an in-memory cache for later access.
+Set the config values using admin (admin/variable_config/configuration/) Those values are persisted in the database (one per row) and stored in an in-memory cache for later access.